See all standards

 DasRawData/DasTimeArray

 Group Text Header NA Time array is built using the first UTC timestamp, adding sampling interval to successive timesteps.
-If timestamp not found, first timestamp is set to zero.
+If timestamp not found or provided by data owner, first timestamp is set to zero.

 DasMetadata/Interrogator/Acquisition/SampleRateUnit